HosamUsf/Coder-Square/README.md

    - Users have profiles that can be customized.
 Retrieve user profile information via `/users/{username}`.

 4. **Voting:**
    - Users can upvote or downvote posts and comments.
-The vote functionality is implemented using the `/api/v1/vote` endpoint.
+The voting functionality is implemented using the `/api/v1/vote` endpoint.
 The details can be found in the request mapping for this endpoint.

 5. **System Alerts:**